Sava

 The Sava is 990 km long, including the 45 km Sava Dolinka headwater rising in Zelenci, Slovenia.
-It is the largest tributary of the Danube by volume of water, and second-largest after the Tisza in terms of catchment area (97 713 km²) and length.
+It is the largest tributary of the Danube by volume of water, and the second-largest after the Tisza in terms of catchment area (97 713 km²) and length.
 It drains a significant portion of the Dinaric Alps region, through the major tributaries of Drina, Bosna, Kupa, Una, Vrbas, Lonja, Kolubara, Bosut and Krka.
 The Sava is one of the longest rivers in Europe and among the longest tributaries of another river.

 The population in the Sava River basin is estimated at 8,176,000, and is shared by three capital cities: Ljubljana, Zagreb and Belgrade.
 The Sava is about 2/3-navigable for larger vessels: from the confluence of the Kupa in Sisak a few kilometers below Zagreb.